surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ### Other

-**Pitch & octave** – Controls the pitch for the entire scene.
+**Pitch & Octave** – Controls the pitch for the entire scene.
 Affects the filter key-tracking and the keytrack modulation source as well.
 The range of the slider can be extended using the context menu.